 If your client claims they’ve suffered damages as a result of you breaching their confidentiality, they could take you to court or hit you with a hefty lawsuit.

-Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates!
-So you can upgrade your client contract while staying Profitable & Protected™✨
+Ready to run a coaching business that prioritizes confidentiality?
+Check out our ready-to-use, lawyer-approved, plug-and-play legal contract templates, so you can upgrade your client contract while staying Profitable & Protected™✨

 *The information presented in this blog post is for educational & informational purposes only.
 This should not be a substitute for customized legal advice from a licensed professional in a private setting.
 If you need legal advice, please consult with an attorney.
 This is not a law firm.